Campaign of the Month: July 2021

 Reporter for Kane Syndicate News

-Elisa Louise Bishop was born September 12, 1893 into the very respectable New England family of the Bishops, one of the initial Puritan families founding the planation of Pequonnocke, which was to eventually become Stratford, Connecticut.
-By the time of her birth, the Bishop family had already suffered severe setbacks, beginning with the tragic deaths of the three Bishop Brothers at Shiloh – a tragedy from which it was said Whipple Bishop never recovered.
-It was due to his general lassitude that many contribute the severe losses the Bishop Family incurred during the Long Depression of 1873-90.
-Although significantly depleted the family fortune was still capable of sending Elisa’s father, Matthias Bishop to Yale, where he graduated to became a leading archaeologist with a special interest in the controversial theories regarding ancient matriarchal societies of the Mediterranean Sea Basin.
+Elisa Louise Bishop was born September 12, 1890 into the very respectable New England family of the Bishops, one of the initial Puritan families founding the planation of Pequonnocke, which was to eventually become Stratford, Connecticut.
+By the time of her birth, the Bishop family had already suffered several severe setbacks, beginning with the tragic deaths of the three Bishop Brothers at Shiloh – a tragedy from which it was said Whipple Bishop never recovered.
+It was long believed by those in the prominent circles within which the bishops associated this tragedy was not only the source of the sudden secretiveness and general lassitude of Whipple Bishop but contributed to the severe losses the Bishop Family incurred during the Long Depression of 1873-90.
+Although the family fortune was to become severely depleted during the ensuing years, the family fortune had been able to sustain Elisa’s father, Matthias Bishop’s admission to Yale, where he graduated to became a leading archaeologist with a special interest in the rather controversial theories regarding ancient matriarchal societies of the Mediterranean Sea Basin.
 Her mother, Eloise Bishop nee Whitby-Snow, was a prestigious Professor of anthropology.
-And so by all accounts, saving perhaps those which were handled by financial Institutions in New York, the Bishop Family was a happy family.
+And so by all accounts, saving perhaps those which were handled by financial institutions in New York, the Bishop Family was a happy family.

 But Tolstoy was correct in stating that each unhappy family is unhappy in its own way, for Elisa it was a childhood of having one parent in her Connecticut home, while the other was far distant in some remote part of the world.
-Her only contact being letters that arrived with strange and beautiful stamps – to which she would retire to her room to review, to linger over every cursive loop and curve before composing lengthy replies.
-She longed for the happy family life of having both her parents in the large coastal home like those of all of her friends.
+Her only contact being letters that arrived with strange and beautiful stamps – to which she would retire to her room to review, to linger over every cursive loop and curve of the handwriting of her remote parent before composing her lengthy replies.
+She so longed for the happy family life of having both her parents in the large coastal home just like those of all of her friends.
 But, this dream was never to be as the tragic fate of the Bishop Family once again intervened.

 Elisa was eight when her parent’s dream expedition – one in which they would finally be able to work together – was offered by the Miskatonic University.
 The dream became a nightmare with the forlorn appearance of a Dr. Francis Morgan, who arrived, on a grey December afternoon, his umbrella dripping upon her veranda, to bring Elisa catastrophic news, as well as his condolences, that Matthias and Eloise had died in a dreadful motorcar accident (which she would always refer to as mysterious), while on the expedition’s dig in the desert of Rab al Khaili in Southern Arabia.

-In 1906, Aunt Ellen suddenly decided it best that Elisa should live with Melissa Bigelow, Aunt Mel, her mother and Aunt Ellen’s younger sister.
-Although she had long been considered a black sheep within the family, having left her beau at the altar in order to run away with a bible salesman.
-Having left propriety and New England, Melissa and her lover, Mitchell Bigelow, soon to be her husband, had long ago departed for Chicago.
-But misfortune and some suspected malfeasance eventually sent them to the Sierra foothills and the growing mining town of Jackson, California.
+In 1901, Aunt Ellen suddenly decided the eleven-year old Elisa would be far more confortable living with Melissa Bigelow, Aunt Mel, her mother and Aunt Ellen’s younger sister.
+Although she had long been considered a black sheep within the family, having left her beau at the altar in order to run away with a traveling bible salesman, thus leaving all propriety and New England behind, Melissa and her lover, Mitchell Bigelow, soon to be her husband, had departed for Chicago.
+But alas misfortune and some suspected malfeasance eventually sent them to the Sierra foothills and the growing mining town of Jackson, California.
+It was there in the less restrictive atmosphere of a western mining town Aunt Ellen felt Elisa would be better suited.
+There the precocious adolescent savored her independence and obtained a worldly education from her two oddly devoted companions, the gruff Russian Sergei Shevlenko and the notorious French Canadian Anatole Dollon.

 Although she had attended school in Jackson at the insistence of her Aunt Mel, Elisa had not really thought of an academic career until Rochelle discovered the bundle of envelopes and letters from her mother.
 Aware of the brilliance of Elisa’s mother, Rochelle began a campaign of encouragement to persuade her to seek a higher education.
 Aware that a Department of Journalism had recently been added to the English curriculum of the University of Pittsburgh, as part of the School of Economics, Rochelle more than familiar with Elisa’s need for her journals and notebooks, succeeded in getting her to apply – as well as to send a more than modest financial contribution in support of the creation of a Journalism Department.

-And so she was off to New York and a Job with the New York Daily Inquirer.
+And so in 1913, at the age of 23, she was off to New York and a job with the New York Daily Inquirer.

-Her hip perched upon his desk, she well knew, “You mean, someone more masculine.”
+Her hip perched upon his desk, she well knew, as she glared at him, “You mean, someone more masculine.”

 To which Bernstein’s hand suddenly came free from behind his head as he snapped his fingers, “I’ve got it!
 Jackson Elias.”